Tommy (Kipling poem): The poem

 The poem comprises five verses of eight lines each and is written in a colloquial style of English.
 The second half of each verse begins with a variation of the refrain "it's Tommy this, an' Tommy that".

-The narrator is a British soldier who describes the poor treatment he receives at home when he is not needed to fight a war (for example, he laments being refused service by a pub owner for being a "redcoat").
-This is contrasted with the respectful way he is treated by civilians during wartime.
+The narrator is a British soldier who describes the poor treatment he receives in Britain (for example, he laments being refused service by a pub owner for being a "redcoat").
+He sees that the soldiers are praised only when sent to war or on the front line.

 Tommy rejects both sides of this duality, saying that he and his fellow soldiers are neither "thin red 'eroes" nor "blackguards", but just ordinary men.
 The soldier calls for those who talk of improving things for soldiers to take action, and the poem ends by claiming that "Tommy" is well aware of the way he is treated.

 T. S. Eliot included the poem in his 1941 collection A Choice of Kipling's Verse.

+The Dudley Do-Right episode "Mechanical Dudley" incorporates lines 33-34 into the speiel which its creator, villain Snidely Whiplash, programmes into the automaton version of the hero.